-A Community of Practice (COP) refers to a group of people who share a concern or a passion for something they do and who interact regularly to learn how to do it better.
-(Wenger 2006).
+A Community of Practice (COP) is a group of people who share a concern or a passion for something they do and who interact regularly to learn how to do it better.
 In 2004, New Hampshire joined the National Transition Community of Practice led by the IDEA Partnership.
-More on the theory behind Community of Practice.
+Short PowerPoint overview of the NH COP

 Join an existing regional/local COP:

-New Hampshire Transition Community of Practice Coordinating Group.
+NH Transition Community of Practice Coordinating Group.
 This group meets monthly to share resources and problem-solve barriers and issues.
 All are welcome at the monthly meetings, usually 9-11 a.m. on the first Thursday of the month in Concord.
 Come regularly or drop in occasionally.
-For more information, see the NH Transition COP Fact Sheet or send an email.
 Review NH COP minutes on Google Drive.
+NH Transition COP Fact Sheet

 Greater Seacoast: Email contact person at Transition Resource Network at Strafford Learning Center to get meeting information or to get on the resource email list.